basham/v4.bash.am/src/work/iu-color-palette.md

 4. **IU Majestic (violet)** and its variants indicate interactive components, such as form fields and buttons (*Interactive*).
 5. **IU Crimson** is used as a rare accent (*Accent*).

-Variants to these primary colors were generated according to techniques described in the <a href="/articles/codifying-colors/"><cite>Codying Colors</cite></a> article.
+Variants to these primary colors were generated according to techniques described in the <a class="Link" href="/articles/codifying-colors/"><cite>Codying Colors</cite></a> article.
 The technique allows a full range of tints and shades to be interpolated from a single color.
 These colors are codified on a scale of `0` (representing pure white) to `1000` (representing pure black) in steps of `50` units.
 Each source color is placed roughly along its appropriate place in the scale.
 For example, IU Cream is coded as `Base-150`, while IU Majestic is coded as `Interactive-750` and IU Crimson as `Accent-750`.

 <jade>
 - var colors = [];